Teen Scuba Camp - Marine Biology Surf Camp

 Below tuition includes lodging in air-conditioned cabins, all meals, 24-hour same gender adult supervision, shuttle to and from the Wilmington International Airport (ILM), equipment, SCUBA diving materials and instruction, professional surfing instruction (3:1 student to instructor ratio), daily transportation, WB Surf Camp t-shirt, activity fees, Sea Turtle Hospital donation, Surf Camp’s Pre-Surf Stretching Guide, Surfing Etiquette Guide, Sea Turtle/Coastal Conservation Guide, surftificate of achievement, and 8” x 12” group photo.
 For more specific information about our teen overnight surf camps or to secure your spot now, please call toll free 1.866.844.7873 .
 Enrollment limited to 10 students per session.

-There are no available dates for the Marine Biology Teen Surf Scuba Camp at this time.
+Click here for available dates for our Marine Biology Teen Surf Scuba Camp.

 DAY 1-2: CAMP KICK OFF AND INTRO TO SURFING ON TOPSAIL ISLAND